UK economy 'running on empty' as recession signals mount - PMI | Business

 UK economy 'running on empty' as recession signals mount - PMI

 S&P Global's Purchasing Managers' Index (PMI), covering services and manufacturing firms, also showed companies raising pay and passing higher costs on to clients, a worry for the Bank of England.
 The PMI's preliminary composite index held at 53.1 in June, above the median forecast of 52.6 in a Reuters poll of economists and unchanged from May.
-But the PMI's measure of new orders effectively stagnated as it fell to 50.8, the lowest in over a year.
+But its measure of new orders fell to 50.8, the lowest in over a year.

 - Country: